terraform-google-modules/terraform-google-sap/modules/sap_hana_ha/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create Primary and Secondary Compute Instance that will host SAP HANA.
+- Create Primary and Secondary Compute Instance that will host SAP HANA HA.
 - Create a Static IP Address for the two Compute Instance's.
 - Create 2 Persistent Disks to host SAP HANA HA's File systems on primary and secondary nodes.